ChrisKeyber/Collections/README.md

 3/3/2022 : Pausing the system for the program to show messages (Which is apparentely a bad practice to do ;) )

-4/3/2022 : Solve major bug, option 3 can now delete inx file
+4/3/2022 : Solve major bug, option 3 can now delete inx file \n
          : program won't close without message when create new collections